fpereiro/tnote/vnote/readme.md

 - dur is different only for longer notes (head note of ligature).
 - mute is for ligated notes.
 - t is measured in beats, marks start point.

-## Todo

-- Use tnote format in engine.
-- Performance.